equinix/terraform-provider-equinix/docs/data-sources/facility.md

 The following arguments are supported:

 * `code` - The facility code
-* `desired_features` - Set of feature strings that the facility must have
+* `features_required` - Set of feature strings that the facility must have

 Facilities can be looked up by `code`.